jadecobra/python_tdd_exercises/source/calculator.rst

        #     self.x/self.y
        # )

-the terminal displays passing tests, and I now have a way to ``catch`` Exceptions when testing, allowing me to confirm that the code raises an error, and the other tests can continue to run when they encounter the expected failure
+the terminal displays passing tests, and I now have a way to ``catch`` :doc:`Exceptions </exception handling>` when testing, which helps to confirm that the code raises an error, and other tests can continue to run

 REFACTOR: make it better
 ------------------------

-I update ``test_division`` to test other division cases when the divisor is not 0 by making sure the random variable ``y`` is never 0
+I update ``test_division`` to test other division cases when the divisor is not 0 by making sure the value of ``y`` that is passed to ``calculator.divide`` is never 0

 .. code-block:: python